raamdev/wp-redirects/wp-redirects/readme.txt

 == Description ==

-This plugin is VERY simple.
-There are NO configuration options necessary.
+This plugin is VERY simple; NO configuration options necessary.

 This plugin adds a new Post Type.
 This plugin makes it SUPER easy to create redirections on your site.
 From anywhere — to anywhere!
 It even creates redirection links for you (i.e. Redirect Permalinks — using these is optional however).
 This is a very lightweight plugin.